 Create SyncStatusValidatorService and create DTO and DAO layer for the same.

-Get list of Sync Job by ID
+Get list of Sync Job by ID which all are configured as part of the configuration properties.

-Call the Rest API to fetch the status for the list of Job IDs.
+Make Service to Dao to fetch the status for the list of Job IDs.

 After getting the status, form a Map<Job ID, Status> and send it in response.